HarshKapadia2/articles/the_jason_mayes_interview/the_jason_mayes_interview.md

 ### How do you get innovative ideas for your prototypes?

-Sir said that the teleportation demo (showcased above) came to him in his dream!
+Sir said that the teleportation demo (showcased above) came to him in a coding dream that he sometimes has!
 He had the idea and he just tried to convert it into reality.
 He added that it started out very simply with a body segmentation model.
 He made the invisibility demo (showcased above) using that and then that demo evolved to the teleportation demo by adding more technologies to it!
 So he said that he often started with simpler ideas and then eventually ideas grew on top of existing ideas that led him to make more prototypes.

 Another good way to get ideas is to try and solve problems that you or other people are facing in day-to-day life.
 He made the clothing size estimator demo (showcased above) because he isn't good at buying clothes and he just wanted to make the process simpler for himself.

 ### How can one get started with AI?

 Jason sir believes in a top-down approach, sort of like peeling an onion from the outer layers to the core.
+(The opposite of what he would suggest for learning to code.)
 Knowing how to use a technology at a higher level is helpful for when you start digging deeper to understand how it works.
 This also lowers the barrier of entering the domain as sometimes the initial frustration of learning too many things is what drives away a lot of people.
 This is true for almost all technology domains.

 The rough path according to sir should be something like this: